Comma: List separator and the serial (Oxford) comma

 The serial comma is used much more often, usually routinely, in the United States.
 A majority of American style guides mandate its use, including The Chicago Manual of Style, Strunk and White's classic The Elements of Style, and the U.S. Government Publishing Office's Style Manual.
 Conversely, the AP Stylebook for journalistic writing advises against it.

 The serial comma is also known as the Oxford comma, Harvard comma, or series comma.
 Although less common in British English, its usage occurs within both American and British English.
 It is called the Oxford comma because of its long history of use by Oxford University Press.

 According to New Hart's Rules, "house style will dictate" whether to use the serial comma.
 "The general rule is that one style or the other should be used consistently."
 No association with region or dialect is suggested, other than that its use has been strongly advocated by Oxford University Press.
 Its use is preferred by Fowler's Modern English Usage.
-It is recommended by the United States Government Printing Office, Harvard University Press, and the classic Elements of Style of Strunk and White.
+It is recommended by the United States Government Printing Office and Harvard University Press.

 Use of a comma may prevent ambiguity: